Funding, payments and learner fees – DQ1-2

 The learner will have received 0.75 EFTS worth of provision (90 credits), and the TEO will be funded for 0.75 EFTS delivery (0.5 + 0.25 EFTS) (assuming funding conditions are met for each course enrolment).

-Note: The TEO will report 0.25 EFTS (30 credits) unsuccessful course completions, and 0.5 EFTS (60 credits) successful course completions.
+Note: The TEO will report 0.25 EFTS (30 credits) as unsuccessful course completions, and 0.5 EFTS (60 credits) as successful course completions.

 We approve DQ1-2 funding as a total dollar value (not an EFTS volume).
-A TEO is expected to manage its enrolments effectively and in accordance with its Investment Plan (Plan).
+A TEO is expected to manage its enrolments effectively and in accordance with its Investment Plan.

 We will consider the level of delivery achieved when determining future funding allocations.